+The components of cost of funds associated with our note payable include:

+- A marginal cost of debt component

+- A spread component, which includes cost of servicing, cost of liquidity, and bank profit

+- A risk premium component, if applicable

-Cost of funds associated with our note payable includes a marginal cost of debt component, a spread component, which includes cost of servicing, cost of liquidity, and bank profit, and, if applicable, a risk premium component.
-However, we were not subject to a risk premium at June 30, 2016 or December 31, 2015.
+We were not subject to a risk premium at September 30, 2016 or December 31, 2015.

-Total members' equity increased \$31.8 million from December 31, 2015 primarily due to net income for the period, which was partially offset by patronage distribution accruals.
+Total members' equity increased \$57.3 million from December 31, 2015 primarily due to net income for the period, which was partially offset by patronage distribution accruals.